apache/cordova-plugin-camera/README.md

     const file = event.target.files[0];

     // Check if user selected successfully a file
-    // If can be "undefined" if:
+    // It can be "undefined" if:
     // 1.
 The user opens the file picker but cancels without selecting a file
     // 2.
 The input's value is cleared or no file is selected if (!file) return;